algorandfoundation/specs/dev/ledger.md

   In more detail, let $r$ be the last round in which a transaction touched account $I$ (and therefore all pending rewards were added to it).
 Consider the following quantities, as defined in the [Account State](#account-state):

   - The raw balance $a_I$  of account $I$ at round $r$ is its total balance on that round.
-  - The rewards base $a'_I$ is meant to capture the total rewards that were allocated to all accounts upto round $r$, expressed as a fraction of the total stake (with limited precision as described below).
+  - The rewards base $a'_I$ is meant to capture the total rewards that were allocated to all accounts up to round $r$, expressed as a fraction of the total stake (with limited precision as described below).

   Given these two quantities, the normalized balance of an online account $I$ is $a_I/(1+a'_I)$.
-For example, if the total amount of rewards distributed upto round $r$ is 20% of the total stake, then the normalized balance is $a_I/1.2$.
+For example, if the total amount of rewards distributed up to round $r$ is 20% of the total stake, then the normalized balance is $a_I/1.2$.

   To limit the required precision in this calculation, the system uses a parameter $ru$ that specifies the rewards-earning unit, namely accounts only earn rewards for a whole number of $ru$ microAlgos.
 (Currently $ru=1,000,000$, so the rewards-earning unit is one Algo.)